-The tour kicked off on May 4 at the Fulton County Stadium in Atlanta, Ga. with a record crowd of around 50,000.
-This was topped the following night in Tampa, Fla. when the band drew over 55,000, grossing $309,000 and breaking the record for a one-day event for one act, which was held by the Beatles for their legendary 1965 Shea Stadium show.
+The tour began at the Fulton County Stadium in Atlanta with a record crowd of around 50,000.
+This was topped the following night in Tampa, where Led Zeppelin drew more than 55,000 fans, grossing $309,000.
+That broke the record for a one-day event for single act, previously held by the Beatles for their 1965 Shea Stadium show.

-Living the high life of 1970s rock stars, the band even had their own private jet for the tour.
-A United Airlines Boeing 720B passenger jet, dubbed the ‘Starship’ and emblazoned with the band's logo, got the band from gig to gig in style.
-The tour was not without some problems however.
-As documented in the film, the band had money (over $200,000) stolen from a safe in the hotel they were staying at while in New York.
+Living the high life of '70s rock stars, Led Zeppelin even had their own private jet for the tour.
+A United Airlines Boeing 720B passenger jet, called the Starship and emblazoned with the band's logo, got them from gig to gig.
+But the tour wasn't without its problems.
+As documented in the film, Led Zeppelin had money (more than $200,000) stolen from a safe in the hotel they were staying at while in New York.

-The tour would end up as, for the time being anyway, the largest grossing tour in rock history grossing $4 million for 36 dates.
-“We can’t allow ourselves the luxury of becoming fascinated with our own popularity,” said Page.
+The tour would end up as the biggest in rock history – for the time being, anyway – by grossing $4 million for 36 dates.
+“We can’t allow ourselves the luxury of becoming fascinated with our own popularity,” Page argued.
 “The way I look at it, if the Beatles were to get back together, they’d forget all about us again.”

 See Robert Plant Among Rock’s Most Expensive Out-of-Print LPs